 The most common way to forecast stock-based compensation is to straight-line historical ratio of SBC to revenue or operating expense.
 Since stock-based compensation expense increases capital stock, whatever we forecast must increase common stock.
 Since it also reduces retained earnings but has no cash impact, we also need to add it back to net income in the cash flow statement (see below).

 Some companies buy back their own shares when they have excess cash.
-For example, if a company buys back $100 million of its own shares, treasury stock (a contra account) declines (is debitted) by $100 million, with a corresponding decline (credit) to cash.
+For example, if a company buys back $100 million of its own shares, treasury stock (a contra account) declines (is debited) by $100 million, with a corresponding decline (credit) to cash.